 Popular Opinions

-However, there is also a growing interest in designs that challenge traditional geometric norms.
+That said, there is also a growing interest in designs that challenge traditional geometric norms.
 Some architects and designers are experimenting with non-Euclidean geometry, creating structures with curved lines and unconventional angles.
 While these designs can be visually striking, they often require careful engineering to ensure structural integrity.

 Professional Insights

-Experts in architecture and engineering emphasize the importance of understanding perpendicular lines as a fundamental skill.
+Experts in architecture and engineering highlight the importance of understanding perpendicular lines as a fundamental skill.
 They argue that a solid grasp of geometric principles is essential for creating designs that are both aesthetically pleasing and structurally sound.

 "Understanding perpendicular lines is not just about knowing the definition," says Dr. Emily Carter, a professor of architecture.
 "It's about understanding how they interact with other elements to create a cohesive and functional design.
-It's a cornerstone of architectural education."
+It's a cornerstone of architectural education.

 Tips and Expert Advice